benjohnson31/MusicGamingDetector/README.md

 If you didn't read the linked presentation, this data was used to detect anomalous users ('abusive' usage) by way of a gaussian distribution model.
 I no longer have access to the source data to grab new metrics / aggregate differently, but would perhaps choose more / different measures if it were to be done again.

+Note - the training data set includes all of the known anomalies - there is a feature if you want to trim the dataset by # standard deviations to get what is considered 'normal'
 The .py file can be used as a module in python3. required packages include numpy and scipy
 The data sets are imported in the comments at the bottom of the .py file.